mean average precision in computer vision with Roboflow

 Object detection models seek to identify the presence of relevant objects in images and classify those objects into relevant classes.
-For example, in medical images, we might want to be able to count the number of red blood cells (RBC), white blood cells (WBC), and platelets in the bloodstream.
-In order to do this automatically, we need to train an object detection model to recognize each one of those objects and classify them correctly.
-(I did this in a Colab notebook to compare EfficientDet and YOLOv3, two state-of-the-art models for image detection.)
+For example, in medical images, you might want to count the number of red blood cells (RBC), white blood cells (WBC), and platelets in the bloodstream.
+To do this automatically, you need to train an object detection model to recognize each object and classify it correctly.

 On the other hand, when an object in the ground truth is not detected, it is False Negative [FN].
 The last group is formed by True Negatives [TN].
 However, in the case of object detection, it is not taken into account.
 We can interpret it as all correctly undetected objects - background.
 The four groups form the so-called confusion matrix, shown in the illustration below.